 - Eggs - Use size large.

-- Salt - Sea salt or kosher salt are fine.
+- Salt - Sea salt or kosher salt is fine.

 - Vanilla - I recommend using pure vanilla extract.